mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 A:

 : Non-ack-eliciting.
-Receiving this frame does not elicit the immediate sending of an acknowledgment.
+Receiving this frame does not elicit the sending of an acknowledgment.

+S:

+: Server only.
+This frame MUST NOT be sent by the client.

 ### Padding frame